Alert

 When to consider something else

-- If the information is not time-sensitive or critical, consider using a less intrusive component, such as a tooltip or inline message.
+- If the information is not time-sensitive or critical, consider using an inline message.

 - Avoid using alerts for repetitive or non-actionable content that could frustrate users.